turbot/guardrails-docs/docs/guides/hosting-guardrails/disaster-recovery/database-upgrade-storage-optimization/index.md

 - PostgreSQL client installed on the [bastion host](https://github.com/turbot/guardrails-samples/tree/main/enterprise_installation/turbot_bastion_host).
 - Ensure logical replication is supported and enabled on the database engine.
 - Knowledge of the current database usage (storage and version).
+- TED stack version is atleast 1.45.0.

+## Warnings -
+1. After creating replication slots (steps #7 below), we won't be able to upgrade any existing workspaces or create a new one till the end of the process.
+Basically, no DDL changes.

 ## Step 1: Spin up a new TED

 - Create a new [TED](/guardrails/docs/reference/glossary#turbot-guardrails-enterprise-database-ted) with the same name as the original, appending `-blue` or `-green` to the end.
 - If performing a database version upgrade, use the `DB Engine Version` and `Read Replica DB Engine Version` parameters under the "Database - Advanced - Engine" section.
 Set the appropriate `DB Engine Parameter Group Family` and the `Hive RDS Parameter Group` under the "Database - Advanced - Parameters" section.
-- Set the allocated storage to match the current disk usage (e.g., if 210 GB out of 500 GB is used, set allocated storage to 210 GB) using the `Allocated Storage in GB` parameter under the "Database - Advanced - Storage" section.
+- Set the allocated storage to match the current disk usage using the `Allocated Storage in GB` parameter under the "Database - Advanced - Storage" section.
+For example - if 210 GB out of 500 GB is used, set allocated storage to 210 GB.
+Check the `FreeStorageSpace` metrics to get the size.
 - Set the maximum allocated storage to a suitable value using the `Maximum Allocated Storage limit in GB` parameter under the "Database - Advanced - Storage" section.
 - Set up encryption by configuring the `Custom Hive Key` parameter to use the original KMS key under the "Advanced - Infrastructure" section.
 This should be the Key ID, typically formatted as: 1111233-abcd-4444-2322-123456789012.
 - Keep the other parameters the same.